openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

 Initialization Sequence
 ^^^^^^^^^^^^^^^^^^^^^^^
   - Read System Information
-      - Read the INFO register at offset 0x00 from the SOC_CTRL_BASE address.
+      - Read the INFO CSR at offset 0x00 from the SOC_CTRL_BASE address.
       - Extract the number of cores from bits [31:16] of the read value.
       - Extract the number of clusters from bits [15:0] of the read value.
       - Use this information to properly configure system resources.
   - Configure Boot Parameters
-      - Write the desired boot address to the FCBOOT register at offset 0x04.
+      - Write the desired boot address to the FCBOOT CSR at offset 0x04.
-      - The fetch enable bit of to the FCFETCH register at offset 0x08 if enabled by default.
+      - The fetch enable bit of to the FCFETCH CSR at offset 0x08 if enabled by default.
-      - Verify the boot configuration by reading back these registers.
+      - Verify the boot configuration by reading back these CSRs.
   - Configure IO Pads
       - For each IO pad that needs configuration:
           - Determine the IO pad index (0 to 47).
           - Select the appropriate multiplexer value for the desired function.
           - Determine the electrical pad configuration ( TBD ).
           - Combine these values: IO index in bits [5:0], multiplexer in bits [17:16], and configuration in bits [29:24].
-          - Write this combined value to the WCFGFUN register at offset 0x60.
+          - Write this combined value to the WCFGFUN CSR at offset 0x60.
       - Alternatively, configure pads directly through their dedicated addresses:
-          - Calculate the pad register address: 0x400 + (IO_PORT * 4).
+          - Calculate the pad CSR address: 0x400 + (IO_PORT * 4).
           - Write the multiplexer value to bits [1:0] and configuration to bits [13:8].
   - Configure Watchdog Timer (if needed)
-      - While the watchdog is disabled, set the desired timeout by writing to the WD_COUNT register at offset 0xD0.
+      - While the watchdog is disabled, set the desired timeout by writing to the WD_COUNT CSR at offset 0xD0.
-      - Enable the watchdog by writing 0x80000000 to the WD_CONTROL register at offset 0xD4.
+      - Enable the watchdog by writing 0x80000000 to the WD_CONTROL CSR at offset 0xD4.
       - Set up a regular timer interrupt to periodically reset the watchdog.
   - Ready Timeout Configuration
-      - Set the desired timeout value by writing to the RTO_COUNT register at offset 0xE4.(only bits [19:4] are used, with the 4 LSBs always set to 0xF)
+      - Set the desired timeout value by writing to the RTO_COUNT CSR at offset 0xE4.(only bits [19:4] are used, with the 4 LSBs always set to 0xF)
   - Configure eFPGA (if applicable)
-      - Reset particular eFPGA Quadrant by writing to the RESET_TYPE1_EFPGA register at offset 0xE8.
+      - Reset particular eFPGA Quadrant by writing to the RESET_TYPE1_EFPGA CSR at offset 0xE8.
-      - Enable the desired interfaces by writing to ENABLE_IN_OUT_EFPGA register at offset 0xEC:
+      - Enable the desired interfaces by writing to ENABLE_IN_OUT_EFPGA CSR at offset 0xEC:
           - Bit 0: Enable TCDM0 interface
           - Bit 1: Enable TCDM1 interface
           - Bit 2: Enable TCDM2 interface
           - Bit 3: Enable TCDM3 interface
           - Bit 4: Enable APB interface
           - Bit 5: Enable events interface
-      - Set additional control parameters(as per eFPGA design) by writing to the EFPGA_CONTROL register at offset 0xF0.
+      - Set additional control parameters(as per eFPGA design) by writing to the EFPGA_CONTROL CSR at offset 0xF0.

 Ready Timeout Management
 ^^^^^^^^^^^^^^^^^^^^^^^^